-Rei Hotoda is rapidly becoming one of America’s most sought after and dynamic artists.
-She has appeared as a guest conductor with many of today’s leading ensembles, including the Symphony Orchestras of Baltimore, Chicago, Dallas, Edmonton, Fort Worth, Jacksonville, Utah, Toronto, and Winnipeg, as well as the Civic Orchestra of Chicago and the Colorado and the St. Louis Symphonies, among others.
-Her repertoire spans the masterful staples of the classical canon to works by the leading composers of today and she is equally at home leading the orchestra from the piano as well as from the podium.
+Rei Hotoda, the newly appointed Music Director of the Fresno Philharmonic, is widely considered one of America’s most sought after and dynamic artists.
+She has appeared as a guest conductor with many of today’s leading ensembles, including the Symphony Orchestras of Baltimore, Chicago, Dallas, Edmonton, Fort Worth, Jacksonville, Utah, Toronto, Toledo, Nova Scotia, and Winnipeg, as well as the Civic Orchestra of Chicago and the Colorado and the St. Louis Symphonies, among others.
+Her repertoire spans the masterful staples of the classical canon to works by the leading composers of today, and she is equally at home leading the orchestra from the piano as well as from the podium.

-A consummate advocate of new music, Ms. Hotoda has conducted premieres of works by such notable composers as John Cage, Gene Coleman, Luc Ferrari, Dai Fujikura, and Salvatore Sciarrino, and has championed and recorded compositions by female composers, including Vivian Fung, Jennifer Higdon, and Kotoka Suzuki.
-She has led one of the country’s most noted contemporary groups, the International Contemporary Ensemble (ICE), in the US premiere of Dai Fujikura’s Abandoned Time a concerto for electric guitar.
+A consummate advocate of new music, Rei has conducted premieres of works by such notable composers as John Cage, Gene Coleman, Luc Ferrari, Dai Fujikura, and Salvatore Sciarrino, and has championed and recorded compositions by female composers, including Vivian Fung, Jennifer Higdon, and Kotoka Suzuki.
+She has led one of the country’s most noted contemporary groups, the International Contemporary Ensemble (ICE).
 As part of the Winnipeg New Music Festival, she appeared as both a pianist and conductor, performing works by such composers as George Crumb, Nicole Lizée, Vincent Ho, and Erkki-Sven Tüür, and was a featured conductor and pianist leading the Winnipeg Symphony Orchestra in Brand Upon the Brain, a film by internationally renowned director, Guy Maddin.
-Most recently, Ms. Hotoda led the St. Louis Symphony, alongside David Robertson, in the US premiere of John Cage’s Thirty Pieces for Five Orchestras, which garnered much critical acclaim.
+Most recently, Rei led the St. Louis Symphony, alongside David Robertson, in the US premiere of John Cage’s Thirty Pieces for Five Orchestras, which garnered much critical acclaim.

-As a recording artist, Ms. Hotoda’s credits are wide-ranging and feature her as both conductor and piano soloist.
+As a recording artist, Rei’s credits are wide-ranging and feature her as both conductor and piano soloist.
 She recorded the music of Nicole Lizée with members of the Winnipeg Symphony Orchestra on an album released in 2008 on the Centrediscs label entitled, This Will Not be Televised.
-Also in 2008, Apparitions, her first recording as a solo pianist, was released by Signpost Records and featured works by Noriko Hisada, Vincent Ho, Vivian Fung, and Toru Takemitsu.
-Symphony Sessions was released in 2007 (Signpost Records), and featured Ms. Hotoda conducting the Winnipeg Symphony Orchestra in works by Steve Bell.
+Also in 2008, Apparitions, her first recording as a solo pianist, was released by Signpost Records and featured works by Noriko Hisada, Vincent Ho, and Toru Takemitsu.
+Symphony Sessions was released in 2007 (Signpost Records), and featured Rei conducting the Winnipeg Symphony Orchestra in works by Juno award winner, Steve Bell.
 She has worked very closely with several conductors on major recording projects, including Thierry Fischer and the Utah Symphony Orchestra on a live recording of Mahler’s Symphony No. 8 that featured the Mormon Tabernacle Choir and the orchestra’s separate CD of contemporary works by Andrew Norman and Nico Muhly as well as Beethoven’s Symphonies Nos.
 5 and 7 with Manfred Honeck leading the Pittsburgh Symphony Orchestra.

-Ms. Hotoda is also an accomplished pianist.
+Rei is also an accomplished pianist.
 She is equally at home leading the orchestra from the piano as well as from the podium.
 She has appeared as soloist conducting from the piano with the Dallas, Edmonton, Utah, and Winnipeg Symphony Orchestras, performing works by Bach, Beethoven, and Mozart.
-As a soloist, she has presented works by Beethoven, Gershwin, and Rachmaninoff.
-She has also given solo piano recitals at the Chicago Cultural Center, Ravinia Music Festival, and the University of Illinois.

 Her deep knowledge and remarkable versatility on and off the podium have led to several collaborations and special projects.
-She has worked with such ensembles and artists as cellists Johannes Moser and Ken Olsen; violinists Will Hagen and Bella Hristova; pianists Jon Nakamatsu and Joyce Yang; guitarist Pablo Villegas; harpist Bridget Kibbey; ensembles such as the Canadian Brass, the Indigo Girls, Steep Canyon Rangers, and Pink Martini; singers Idina Menzel, Jackie Evancho, Michael Feinstein, and Ben Folds; and actor Michael Boudewyns.
+She has worked with such ensembles and artists as cellists Johannes Moser and Ken Olsen; violinists Will Hagen and Bella Hristova; pianists Jon Nakamatsu, Joyce Yang and Shai Wosner; guitarist Pablo Villegas; trumpet player Jens Lindemann; harpist Bridget Kibbey; ensembles such as the Canadian Brass, the Indigo Girls, Steep Canyon Rangers, and Pink Martini; singers Idina Menzel, Jackie Evancho, Michael Feinstein, and Ben Folds; comic diva Natalie Choquette; and actor Michael Boudewyns.
 In addition to her work as a pianist and conductor on Guy Maddin’s film Brand Upon the Brain, she was also a featured actress in a short film by the same director entitled, Send Me to the ‘Lectric Chair, starring Isabella Rossellini.